-Stock futures indicate tenative gains ahead of 9/11 remembrances
+Stock futures point lower ahead of 9/11 remembrances

 Some suppliers of Apple extended losses after President Trump tweeted that the tech giant should make products in the United States if it wanted to avoid tariffs on Chinese imports.

+Hong Kong’s Hang Seng entered bear market territory, closing near a 14-month low.
+The index fell 0.72 percent and is down 21.1 percent since hitting its 52-week high back in January.

-In European trading, London’s FTSE was off 0.15 percent, Germany’s DAX gained 0.22 percent and France’s CAC added 0.20 percent.
+In European trading, London’s FTSE was off 0.35 percent, Germany’s DAX declined 0.20 percent and France’s CAC added 0.09 percent.

+Trade remains on investor’s minds as US and EU trade chiefs hold meetings in Brussels, to pursue closer transatlantic ties after President Trump agreed to drop his threat of tariffs on EU cars.

 U.S. stocks closed mostly higher Monday despite further threats by the White House to impose greater tariffs on Chinese goods.